andOlga/rampatch/README.md

 On top of that, I have added the convenient "back to hub" feature from 2024 into past RAMPs.

 The full patched games can be downloaded on the [Releases](../../releases) page.
-The release versions correspond to the versions of GZDoom they were tested on.
+The release versions correspond to the versions of GZDoom they were tested on, but will likely work on later versions as well.
+They will only be updated if/when GZDoom breaks RAMP.

 To maintain compatibility with your save files, overwrite your existing RAMP PK3s.
 Type `changemap refuge` before saving in order to make extra sure the save remains compatible, as that map is designed specifically for save transfer between RAMP versions.